-Smoking is linked to heart failure and quitting smoking may help improve the condition.
+Smoking is linked to heart attacks.
+Quitting may help prevent another heart attack.

-Smoking increases the risk for developing blood clots and heart disease, which
+Smoking increases your risk for developing blood clots and heart disease that can

 Why this is important:

-vessels to thicken.
-Fat and plaque then stick to the wall of your blood vessels,
+to thicken and your blood vessels to narrow.
+Fat and plaque stick to the walls of

-which makes it harder for blood to flow.
-Reduced blood flow to your heart may result
+your arteries, which makes it harder for blood to flow.
+Reduced blood flow to your

-in chest pain, high blood pressure, and an increased heart rate.
-Smoking is linked
+heart may result in chest pain, high blood pressure, and an increased heart rate.

 Smoking is also linked to lung disease and cancer and can cause premature death.